Criticism of Christianity: Slavery

+Christian abolitionist movements

 Rodney Stark makes the argument in For the Glory of God: How Monotheism Led to Reformations, Science, Witch-Hunts, and the End of Slavery, that Christianity helped to end slavery worldwide, as does Lamin Sanneh in Abolitionists Abroad.
 These authors point out that Christians who viewed slavery as wrong on the basis of their religious convictions spearheaded abolitionism, and many of the early campaigners for the abolition of slavery were driven by their Christian faith and a desire to realize their view that all people are equal under God.
 In the late 17th century, Anabaptists began to criticize slavery.
 Criticisms from the Society of Friends, Mennonites, and the Amish followed suit.
 Prominent among these Christian abolitionists were William Wilberforce and John Woolman.
 Harriet Beecher Stowe wrote her famous book, Uncle Tom's Cabin, according to her Christian beliefs in 1852.
 Earlier, in Britain and America, Quakers were active in abolitionism.
 A group of Quakers founded the first English abolitionist organization in 1783, and a Quaker petition brought the issue before government that same year.
 The Quakers continued to be influential throughout the lifetime of the movement, in many ways leading the way for the campaign.
 John Wesley, the founder of Methodism, was instrumental in starting abolitionism as a popular movement.

 Many modern Christians are united in the condemnation of slavery as wrong and contrary to God's will.
 Only peripheral groups such as the Ku Klux Klan and other so-called Christian hate groups on the racist fringes of the Christian Reconstructionist and Christian Identity movements advocate the reinstitution of slavery.
 Full adherents to reconstructionism are few and marginalized among conservative Christians.
 With these exceptions, Christian faith groups now condemn slavery, and see the practice as incompatible with basic Christian principles.

 In addition to aiding abolitionism, many Christians made further efforts toward establishing racial equality, contributing to the Civil Rights Movement.
 The African American Review notes the important role Christian revivalism in the black church played in the Civil Rights Movement.
 Martin Luther King Jr., an ordained Baptist minister, was a leader of the American civil rights movement and president of the Southern Christian Leadership Conference, a Christian Civil Rights organization.